 An alternative security measure must be implemented and documented, or

-The workstation must not be used to send, receive or store EPHI.
+The workstation must not be used to send, receive or store ePHI.

 Server Security Requirements

-Each Department HIPAA Security Liaison and the Security Officer must ensure that all servers used to access, transmit, receive or store EPHI are appropriately secured in accordance with this Policy.
+Each Department HIPAA Security Liaison and the Security Officer must ensure that all servers used to access, transmit, receive or store ePHI are appropriately secured in accordance with this Policy.

 Servers must be located in a physically secure environment.